Sheriff's Office & Jail

 from Detroit Lakes, Lake Park, Frazee, Callaway, Ogema, White Earth, Richwood, Osage, Two Inlets, and Pine Point.
 The Sheriff's

-Department is also responsible for dispatching the volunteer fire departments from the aforementioned towns.
+Office is also responsible for dispatching the volunteer fire departments from the aforementioned towns.
 They also dispatch